sparrowcode/PermissionsKit/README.md

 controller.delegate = self

 // Always use this method for request.
-// You can pass any controller, this request becouse need implement base protocol. controller.present(on: self)
+// You can pass any controller, this request because need implement base protocol. controller.present(on: self)
 ```